 1) The meat should be very pink in the center when cooked through; if it isn’t, cook the steak further.

-2) A meat thermometer should read 145 degrees F (63 degrees C); if it doesn’t, cook the steak further.
+2) A meat thermometer should read 145 degrees F (63 degrees C); if it doesn’t (The USDA recommends cooking pork to an internal temperature of 145°F (63°C)), cook the steak further.

 3) When you poke the meat with a fork, it should go into the center without resistance; if it does, cook the steak further.